-Migration is a way for individuals to improve the types of labor markets they encounter, but many of those that appear to face the largest benefit do not move.
+Migration is a way for individuals to improve labor market opportunities, but people tend not to move away from poor labor markets.
 In this paper I evaluate the role of information in the decision to move to labor market opportunities.
 The current literature speaks very little to the effect of labor market information on migration behavior.
+I exploit information about local fracking booms disseminated through the national news to estimate the effect of news on migration.